-Jaguar as a brand has a reputation for producing performance cars and the E-Pace engine range is skewed towards providing decent power rather than the best economy.
-The E-Pace is by no means a class-leader in economy terms, so you’d be better off in one of its rivals if running costs are a concern.
-The most economical Audi Q3, for example, is capable of 42.2mpg and the equivalent BMW X1 is even more impressive at 56.5mpg.
-The most economical E-Pace will do 42.7mpg.
+Jaguar has a reputation for producing performance cars but the E-Pace is targeted squarely at families, so it has a greater focus on efficiency than outright performance.
+However, the E-Pace isn't quite a class-leader in economy terms, so you may be better off in one of its rivals if running costs are a primary concern.
+The equivalent BMW X1, for example, is capable of up to 56.5mpg.
+The most economical E-Pace will do 46.9mpg.

 Jaguar E-Pace MPG & CO2

-All three petrol engines are relatively powerful and they come with automatic gearboxes and four-wheel drive, so they aren’t cheap to run.
-The P200 and P250 claim between 27.8-30.1 and 27.1-29.8mpg with CO2 emissions of between 182-189g/km, while the P300 returns up to 28.3mpg with CO2 emissions of 199-203g/km.
-All of these models comfortably sit in the top BiK band, so none are particularly appealing for company car drivers.
+All three petrol engines are relatively powerful and come with automatic gearboxes and four-wheel drive as standard, so they aren’t cheap to run.
+The P200 and P250 both claim up to 29.2mpg with CO2 emissions of between 200-218g/km.
 The petrol E-Paces offers similar economy to the Audi Q3 40 TFSI, but the BMW X1 xDrive20i is slightly more efficient at 38.7mpg.

 All versions of the E-Pace will be slightly less efficient with larger alloy wheels.
-VED (tax) is the standard rate (apart from for the PHEV, which gets a small discount), but be aware that the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur a £325 surcharge, bringing the total road tax bill to £475 during years two to six of ownership.
-This will also be the case if your E-Pace costs less than £40,000 but you spend enough on optional extras to take the cost above this amount, which is easy to do.
+VED (tax) is the standard rate (apart from for the PHEV, which gets a small discount), but be aware that the E-Pace range straddles the £40,000 threshold, so some of the more expensive models will incur a surcharge during years two to six of ownership.

 Jaguar provides a three-year warranty on all its new cars, which is very similar to those provided by Audi, BMW and Mercedes.
 There is the option to buy an extended warranty to cover the car when the first three years has elapsed.